promesante/accounts-api/README.md

 In these interceptors, data is prepared to be handled in the following interceptor set, `update`, in which they will be transacted against our Datomic database.
 Then, it will be left in data structure's `:tx-data` field.

-These interceptors prepare the following entities:
+They prepare the following entities:

 * account's **new balance**
 * **new transaction** is deviced